OpenNebula/docs/source/open_cluster_deployment/open_cloud_storage_setup/iscsi_ds.rst

 Datastore Usage
 ================================================================================

 New images can be added as any other image specifying the path.
-If you are using the CLI **do not use the shorthand parameters** as the CLI check if the file exists and the device most provably won't exist in the frontend.
+If you are using the CLI **do not use the shorthand parameters** as the CLI check if the file exists and the device most probably won't exist in the frontend.

 As an example here is an image template to add a node disk ``iqn.1992-01.com.example:storage:diskarrays-sn-a8675309``: